-After an enqueue operation, entries start to propagate through the array of systolic blocks in the left direction.
-Writing another entry into a systolic block that is full will result in either the right_in entry or the entry in the shift register queue's c block (whichever has lower priority) to be written into the left_out register.
-But, before the entry in the left_out register is sent to the left systolic block, the controller makes sure that doing so does not violate the "atleast-1-entry-per-output-link" property.
-If it does, another entry is chosen to be sent to the left systolic block, while the entry from the left_out register is reinserted into the shift register queue.
-Here, the other entry that is chosen is the lowest-priority entry corresponding to an output link with more than one entry in the systolic block.
-The controller obtains this replacement entry by checking all the counters and then issues a read_low command to the shift register queue.
-Also, following a dequeue operation, the zeroth systolic block requests an entry with the same output link number from the first systolic block which, after sending the result, requests an entry with the same output link number from the second systolic block, and so on.
+After an enqueue operation, entries start to propagate through the array of systolic blocks.
+If an entry in the temporary register must be sent to the left systolic block, the controller makes sure that doing so does not violate the "atleast-1-entry-per-output-link" property.
+If it does, another entry is chosen to be sent to the left systolic block while the entry from the temporary register is reinserted into the shift register queue.
+Here the other entry that is chosen is the lowest-priority entry corresponding to an output link with more than one entry in the systolic block.
+The controller obtains this replacement entry by checking all the counters, and then issues a read\low command to the shift register queue.
+Also, following a dequeue operation, the $0^{th}$ systolic block requests an entry with the same output link number from the $1^{st}$ systolic block which, after sending the result, requests an entry with the same output link number from the $2^{nd}$ systolic block, and so on.
 This is done to maintain the property for all systolic blocks.
-Details of these systolic block operations are shown in Fig. 13.
-Note that the state transitions are not shown there.